IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >But Einstein's understanding was deeper even than von Neumann's.
 His mind was both more penetrating and more original than von Neumann's.
 And that is a very remarkable statement.
 Einstein took an extraordinary pleasure in invention.
 Two of his greatest inventions are the Special and General Theories of Relativity; and for all of Jancsi's brilliance, he never produced anything as original.”

 ― <a href="https://en.wikipedia.org/wiki/Eugene_Wigner" target="_blank">Eugene Wigner</a>

+>“I think that modern physics has definitely decided in favor of Plato.
+In fact the smallest units of matter are not physical objects in the ordinary sense; they are forms, ideas which can be expressed unambiguously only in mathematical language.”

+>“If nature leads us to mathematical forms of great simplicity and beauty—by forms I am referring to coherent systems of hypothesis, axioms, etc.—to forms that no one has previously encountered, we cannot help thinking that they are "true," that they reveal a genuine feature of nature.”

 >“When I meet God, I am going to ask him two questions: Why relativity?
 And why turbulence?
 I really believe he will have an answer for the first.”